-My research covers federalism, education policy (early childhood, schooling and tertiary), Australian politics, comparative public policy, governance, interest groups, networks, reform processes and multiculturalism.
+My research covers education policy (early childhood, schooling and tertiary), federalism, Australian politics, comparative public policy, governance, interest groups, networks, reform processes and multiculturalism.
 My work has won multiple national and international awards and my analysis frequently appears in print and broadcast media.

 My PhD examined how federalism shapes policy reform, using State and Commonwealth school funding reforms as case studies.
 This was an interdisciplinary study located in in the School of Social and Political Sciences – where I have taught Public Policy Making and Australian Politics - and the Melbourne Graduate School of Education at the University of Melbourne.
 My first book, Many Hopes, One Dream: The History of the Ethnic Communities' Council of Victoria, was published by Australian Scholarly Publishing in 2009 and launched by former prime minister Malcolm Fraser and the current Victorian education minister (then responsible for multicultural affairs) James Merlino.
 More recently, I wrote the chapter on education policies for Social Policy in Australia, published by Oxford University Press, a commissioned report for Melbourne School of Government evaluating federalism white paper taskforce's proposals for reforming roles and responsibilities in Australian schooling, a book chapter on education in Australia for the Forum of Federations, a speech for UNESCO, and co-authored a major report on early education in Australia.

 Please browse the pages above for additional details of my work and get in touch if you'd like to learn more.
-Please note the blog contains my personal views and analysis and not necessarily the views of my current or previous employers.
+Please note the blog contains my personal views and analysis and does not necessarily reflect the views of my current or previous employers.

-Thanks for visiting!
+Thanks for visiting.